 During the wet season in Australia, residents prepare for the invasion of these small, colorful parrots that engage in some very colorful behavior.

-Exhibiting telltale signs of hitting the bottle, including sudden lack of coordination, falling out of trees, and a vicious hangover, these lorikeets are most likely indulging in fermented berries from Schotia brachypetala, more commonly known as the "Drunken Parrot Tree".
-While scientists fear there is possibly a virus effecting the birds as well, it's clear that the bird booze is at least part of the problem.
+Exhibiting telltale signs of hitting the bottle, including sudden lack of coordination, falling out of trees, and a vicious hangover, these lorikeets are most likely indulging in fermented berries from Schotia brachypetala, more commonly known as the “Drunken Parrot Tree.”
+While scientists fear there is possibly a virus affecting the birds as well, it’s clear that the bird booze is at least part of the problem.

-Until the strange puzzle of this ailment is unraveled, the best animal careers can do is round up the little drunkards and provide a safe place for them to have a good lie down until the effects wear off, and they are released back into the wild.
+Until the strange puzzle of this ailment is unraveled, the best that animal caretakers can do is round up the little drunkards and provide a safe place for them to have a good lie down until the effects wear off, and then they are released back into the wild.